xebia-functional/lambda/blog/README.md

   so probably a lot of folks are wondering whether to try it out.
 * Scala: Xebia has an extensive background in JVM development, including AWS Lambda development.
-We target JVM 21 for our experiment, using Scala as the language frontend and ecosystem, bug one might reasonably expect similar outcomes for Java and Kotlin.
+We target JVM 21 for our experiment, using Scala as the language frontend and ecosystem, but one might reasonably expect similar outcomes for Java and Kotlin.
 We are aware that we could use a tool like [feral](https://github.com/typelevel/feral) to target a JavaScript runtime instead, and that this could certainly produce a different outcome, but we